-The European Union’s General Data Protection Regulation (EU GDPR) is due to come into force in May 2018, and will provide a single, harmonised data protection law for the European Union.
+The European Union’s General Data Protection Regulation (EU GDPR) came into force in May 2018, and will provide a single, harmonised data protection law for the European Union.
 The GDPR aims to safeguard the personal data of EU subjects, regardless of where that data is held or processed, and as such its reach is global.

 Increased Territorial Scope

 One of the biggest changes that the GDPR brings is in respect of its reach.
 Its scope is all EU citizens and therefore it is extra-territorial.
 In other words it applies to all companies processing the personal data of EU data subjects regardless of company’s location.